thomas-zahner/website/content/posts/atlassian-experience.md

 Their excuses were often "resource constraints", meaning understaffing.
 But for AI enshittification and other features that people haven't asked for, they seem to be finding the resources.
 So I think they've got their priorities wrong.
+I would advise them to [move slower and fix things](https://endler.dev/2024/move-slow-and-fix-things/), but stakeholders probably prefer to see shiny new features and AI.

 This may be a bit of an exaggeration, but I sometimes felt like I was living in a dictatorship when working in the Atlassian ecosystem.
-If the platform was free software, I could fix the technical problems myself, effectively solving the problem of understaffing.
+If the platform was free software, I could fix the technical problems myself, effectively solving the problem of understaffing or wrong priorities.
 When users are unhappy about changes a fork could be created, forcing the vendor to think more about changes.
 So while I've been ranting about Atlassian in this article, I think that the underlying problem is the proprietary nature of the products.

+<br><br><br><br>

 <!--
 Expressing frustration more openly: https://community.developer.atlassian.com/u/nathanwaters/summary